Best Modeling Amp on a Budget

 The 100 Watt Vypyr VIP 3 is highly recommended in this price range.
 It has enough power for gigs and is small enough for convenient transport., with enough power for gigs while retaining an impressively low price tag of $299.
 Get the latest price & reviews at Sweetwater.com.

-Although well known for their classic tube and solidstate amps, Fender knew that they have to embrace amp modeling if they want to stay relevant and compete with other amp builders.
+Although well known for their classic tube and solidstate amps, Fender knew that they had to embrace amp modeling if they want to stay relevant and compete with other amp builders.
 The Mustang series is born out of this strategy to provide amp modeling features within affordable combo amplifiers.

 The Mustang III retains the sought after Fender clean tone at its core sound, which means that fans of the amp brand will still be able to produce the tone that they expect from the brand.
 The addition of amp modeling expands the sounds that are possible, and as expected models of actual Fender amps like the Twin Reverb and Bassman are very convincing.